agdc-research-trial/gdf/docs/about-core-concepts/accessing-data.rst

    a spatio-temporal array.

-Depending on how the data is managed, there are different :abbr:`ODC (Open Data Cube)` ecosystem packages that can be used to open Earth observation data as a labelled Xarray:
+Depending on how the data is managed, there are different :abbr:`ODC (Open Data Cube)` ecosystem packages that can be used to open Earth observation data as a spatio-temporal Xarray:

 * datacube-core_: accessing data from an existing Open Data Cube deployment
-* odc-stac_: accessing data from an existing STAC API
+* odc-stac_: accessing data from an existing :abbr:`STAC (SpatioTemporal Asset Catalog)` :term:`API`
 * rioxarray_: accessing data from data files

-rioxarray_ is not managed by the maintainers of the :abbr:`ODC (Open Data Cube)` Ecosystem, but has been inspired by the ODC ecosystem.
-It provides a method to create labelled Xarrays similar to those produced within the ODC ecosystem.
+rioxarray_ is not managed by the maintainers of the :abbr:`ODC (Open Data Cube)` Ecosystem, but has been inspired by the :abbr:`ODC (Open Data Cube)` ecosystem.
+It provides a method to create labelled Xarrays similar to those produced within the :abbr:`ODC (Open Data Cube)` ecosystem.

 The flowchart in :numref:`stac-or-core-image` may help you understand the best package for accessing data depending on how the data are managed.